Technical Notes

 Platform

 Libraree Cards was written using Svelte in Typescript.
-The code is available in the Libraree GitHub project within the cards
+The code is available in the Libraree GitHub projectarrow-up-right within the cards folder.

-It relies on Quagga2 for scanning barcodes and bwip-js for generating barcode images.
+It relies on Quagga2arrow-up-right for scanning barcodes and bwip-jsarrow-up-right for generating barcode images.

 Apple Wallet cards are issued and signed by me, Chris Wood, using a certificate associated with my Apple Developer account.
-The server-side signing process happens within an Azure Function written in Node.
+The server-side signing process happens within an Azure Functionarrow-up-right written in Node.

 Card Signing Approach